xerion0712/Solana-AI-Agent-Toolkit/guides/add_your_own_tool.md

 ## Overview

 1. Create a new tool file
-2. Implement the tool class
+2. Export the new tool
-3. Implement supporting functions in SolanaAgentKit
+3. Add supporting functions in SolanaAgentKit
-4. Export the new tool
+4. Implement the Langchain tool class
-5. Integrate the tool into the agent
+5. Export the Langchain tool
+6. Define Action class for given tool
-6. Use the custom tool
+7. Use the custom tool

 ## Implementation Guide